lukasoppermann/html5sortable/README.md

 });
 ```

-Use `sortupdate` event if you want to do something when the order changes (e.g. storing the new order):
+Use `sortupdate` event if you want to do something once the order is changed (e.g. storing the new order):

 ``` javascript
 $('.sortable').sortable().bind('sortupdate', function(e, ui) {